kiyami/soad/README.md

-# STAD (Statistics of Asymmetric Distributions)
+# SOAD (Statistics of Asymmetric Distributions)

-"stad.uncertainty" module is for handling measurement values with asymmetric uncertainties.
+"soad.uncertainty" module is for handling measurement values with asymmetric uncertainties.

 Measurement values are sampling with a pre-defined Probability Density Function (PDF).